Klutsis, Gustav Gustavovich (Klucis, Gustavs)

 Born 1895, Vidzeme region, Russian Empire; died c.
 1938-1944, State Labor Camp, USSR

 By the mid-1920s, Klutsis was a well-known artist in the Soviet Union.
-This notoriety likely helped him acquire a teaching position in the Woodwork and Metalwork Department of VKhUTEMAS from 1924 to 1930.
-In 1925, Klutsis organized the artwork for the Soviet Pavilion for the International Exhibition of Modern Decorative and Industrial Arts in Paris.
-Between 1923-1925, he actively contributed designs to leading Soviet art magazines such as LEF, October, and Izofront.
-From 1928 to 1932, he was a member of the October Group artists’ collective and, from 1929 to 1932, was a presiding member of the Artists of Revolutionary Posters.
+Notoriety likely helped him to acquire a teaching position from 1924 to 1930 in the Woodwork and Metalwork Department of VKhUTEMAS.
+In 1925, he organized the artwork for the Soviet Pavilion for the International Exhibition of Modern Decorative and Industrial Arts in Paris.
+Between 1922 to 1925, he actively contributed designs to leading Soviet art magazines such as LEF, October, and Izofront.
+From 1928 to 1932, he was a member of the Oktiabr' (October) artists group, and from 1929 to 1932, a presiding member of the Artists of Revolutionary Posters.

-Klutsis was accused of being a member of a Latvian fascist organization and was subsequently arrested in 1938 during the Stalinist purges.
-His family learned of his death in 1956 when information was released to them by the authorities.
-Klutsis reportedly died in 1944 while serving time in a Soviet labor camp.
-Alternatively, published sources place the year of his death as 1938.Close Full Bio
+Soviet officials accused Gutav Klutsis of being a member of a counter-revolutionary, Latvian fascist organization.
+He was subsequently arrested in January 1938.
+An official report of his arrest was not given to the family until 1989, and the family learned of his death only in 1956 when information was released to them by the authorities.
+Reportedly, Klutsis died in 1944 while in a Soviet labor camp.
+Alternatively, published sources from post-Soviet Russia place the year of his death as 1938.

 Sources & Citations

 Dickerman, L. (2006, Autumn).
 The Fact and Photograph.
 October, 118, 132-152.
 (Photography in the USSR)

 Tupitsyn, M. (2004).
 Gustav Klutsis and Valentina Kulagina: Photography and montage after constructivism.
 Gottingen: Steidl.
 (Book on the life and work of Klutsis and Kulagina)